duncangeere/lookup-landing/README.md

 # lookup-landing
-The landing page for the Look Up site
+These are the files for the landing page for Look Up.
+Questions, comments and issues/pull requests welcome.